Skip to main content

 • Your responses to surveys that we might ask you to complete for research purposes.

 • Details of transactions you carry out through our Services and of the fulfillment of your orders.
-You may be required to provide financial information before placing an order through our Services.
+You may be required to provide financial information before placing an order through our Services (note that this information is processed by our third-party payment processor).

 • Your search queries on the Services.

-• Information of your customers, users, and visitors, and their customers, users, and visitors which they provide or you obtain through the use of our Services, including, but not limited to, contact information, fundraising, and transaction payment data.
-You are responsible for obtaining any consents and permissions for the collection, storage, processing, disclosure, and transfer of any such information required by applicable law or to allow us to use, process, transfer, etc., such information as set forth in this Privacy Policy (and as revised hereafter).
+• Information of your customers, users, and visitors, and their customers, users, and visitors which they provide or you obtain through the use of our Services, including, but not limited to, contact information, fundraising, and payment transaction data.
+You are responsible for obtaining any consents and permissions for the collection, storage, processing, disclosure, and transfer of any such information required by applicable law or to allow us to use, process, and transfer such information as set forth in this Privacy Policy.

 You also may provide information to be published or displayed (hereinafter, “posted”) on public areas of the Website, or transmitted to other users of the Website or third parties (collectively, “User Content”).
 Your User Content is posted on and transmitted to others at your own risk.
 We cannot control the actions of other users of the Website with whom you may choose to disclose your User Content.
 Therefore, we cannot and do not guarantee that your User Content will not be viewed by unauthorized persons.

 Information We Collect Through Automatic Data Collection Technologies.
-As you navigate through and interact with our Services, we may use automatic data collection technologies to collect certain information about your equipment, browsing actions and patterns, including:
+As you navigate through and interact with our Services, we and third parties may use cookies and other technologies to collect certain information about your equipment, browsing actions and patterns, including:

 • Device and usage information, which may include the type of device you are using, your operating system, your browser type, your browser language, your internet service provider, your domain name, your internet protocol (IP) address, your device and mobile ad identifiers, the website that referred you to our website, the web pages you view (including the date and time you viewed them), the services or functionality you access or use (including the date and time of your access or use), and the subject of the ads you click or scroll over.